rajayonin/cheatsheets/vim.md

     Rerun last macro.

+## Clipboard
+When yanking or pasting text in Vim, it only works _inside_ of Vim, that is, you can't copy stuff into/from your system's clipboard.
+In order to access your system's clipboard, use `"*` before any yank, delete, or paste.

+Alternatively, you can set your system's clipboard as default by adding `set clipboard=unnamed` to your `.vimrc`[^1] (see [configuration](#configuration)).

+For this to work, remember to install `vim-gtk3`.

+[^1]: For Neovim users using Lua config, use `vim.opt.clipboard = 'unnamedplus'`.

 ## Configuration
 Config files are stored in `~/.vimrc`.
 You can check my personal configuration [here](https://github.com/rajayonin/dotfiles/blob/main/.vimrc).

 <!-- TODO: vimrc -->

 ## More information
 - For a more exhaustive cheatsheet please check [Vim Cheat Sheet](https://vim.rtorr.com/).
 - For a quite useful interactive Vim tutorial and console please check [Interactive Vim tutorial](https://openvim.com/tutorial.html).
+- For an online Vim editor, go to [Vim Online Editor](https://www.vimonlineeditor.com/).
-- For a more in-depth reference guide, chek out [Vim reference](https://learnbyexample.github.io/vim_reference/) or consult the manual (`man vim`).
+- For a more in-depth reference guide, check out [Vim reference](https://learnbyexample.github.io/vim_reference/) or consult the manual (`man vim`).
 - If you also want to see what Vim can do (plugins, etc), watch [CTT's video](https://youtu.be/P88ydZVcm1s).
-- If you're new to Vim, may I suggest using [Neovim](https://neovim.io/) instead?
-It's _like_ Vim, but with better performance, easier configuration, better plugins, and better support.
+- May I suggest using [Neovim](https://neovim.io/) instead of Vim?
+It's _like_ Vim, but with better performance, easier configuration, better plugins, and better overall support.
     - You can also check out [neovim-learning](https://github.com/guluc3m/neovim-learning) (WIP).